 It is the policy of Trident not to deny any qualified individual with a disability access to or participation in any aspects of educational activities and services.
+It is the policy of Trident to conform to the Web Content Accessibility Guidelines 2.0 AA standards.
+To the extent that any content is deemed not accessible, Trident will immediately take corrective action to remove any barriers to access, provide equally effective access and provide appropriate alternative content that is substantially equivalent.
 It is also the policy of Trident to offer reasonable accommodation in the form of modifications or adjustments that will enable a qualified student with a disability to participate in educational activities and services.
-Given the pedagogical model and the online nature of coursework at the institution, accommodation for extended time for completion of assignments and modules is available.
+Given the pedagogical model and the online nature of coursework at the institution, extended time for completion of assignments and modules is available as an accommodation upon request.
 The ADA does not require modifications or adjustments that would fundamentally alter the nature of the education or learning outcomes of a course or degree program; lower the academic standards; or compromise the integrity of the school, department, or program.
+The ADA does not require modifications or adjustments that would impose an undue hardship on the institution.
+Undue hardship includes any action that is unduly costly, extensive, or disruptive.
 All inquiries, requests, claims, or complaints by students or prospective students must be directed to the Center for Student Success following the procedures for verifying disability and requesting accommodations.